svlady/vacli/Readme.md

    "href": "https://amsa1.cloud.verizon.com/api/compute",
 ...
 ```
-Note: the SOCKS protocol is not supported.
+Note: the SOCKS protocol and proxy auth are not supported.

 ### API PERFORMANCE AND CACHING
 One of the REST API benefits - using HTTP protocol as its transport is at the